1daytotheleft/ENG3810/modules/instructions for making folders.md

 5. Scroll to the bottom of the page (You may add any content that's intended for it first) and press "Commit new file"
 ![image](https://github.com/1daytotheleft/ENG3810/blob/main/images/5_commit_file.png)

-6. When you return to your dashboard, you will be able to find your new folder.
+6. When you return to your repository, you will be able to find your new folder.
 ![image](https://github.com/1daytotheleft/ENG3810/blob/main/images/7_from_main.png)